 SBAB assesses the prevailing risk spectrum constantly and if significant changes occur or are likely to occur in the future, the banks risk management governance, measurement, hedging, controlling and reporting mechanisms are updated to match the requirements of the new risk spectrum.
-The second line of defense monitors daily the banks risk profile to make sure that the risk appetite is not exceeded.
+The second line of defense monitors the banks risk profile daily to make sure that the risk appetite is not exceeded.

-Credit risk is a wanted risk and is primarily mitigated by high quality collateral.
+Credit risk is a wanted risk and is primarily mitigated by high quality collateral and by credit granting criterias.
 Credit derivatives are not used for hedging.
 Credit risk is mainly monitored by conducting continuous assessments on the credit quality in the lending portfolios.

 Market risk is actively mitigated by asset & liability management and by using derivatives to hedge both currency and interest rate risk.
-The monitoring of market risk is done mainly by utilizing the value at risk approach and dynamic balance sheet management tools.
+The monitoring of market risk is done using risk-specific metrics for IRRBB, CSRBB, FX risk, and basis risk, complemented by dynamic balance sheet management tools.

 Operational risk is mitigated by educating the staff on relevant subjects and by continuously improving internal processes.
 The monitoring is conducted by measuring the number of incidents over a chosen measurement period.
 Operational risk is not hedged by using derivatives.